About the ‘Sustainable Food Systems’ project’

 What are workable paths to deliver an inclusive, just and timely transition to an EU sustainable food system, where possible delivering benefits for health, the environment, and socio-economic aspects?

-The Cardiff Hub is leading the systematic review on Sustainable Food Systems for the project and has put together an advisory panel that includes representatives of:
+The Cardiff Hub led the systematic review on Sustainable Food Systems for the project and put together an advisory panel that included representatives of:

 - ALLEA (All European Academies)

 - GCSA (European Commission Group of Chief Scientific Advisors)

 - PLACE (Sustainable Places Research Institute, Cardiff University)

 - SAPEA Working Group on Sustainable Food Systems

 - SURE (Specialist Unit for Review Evidence, Cardiff University)

 - SURF (Research Centre for Urban and Regional Food)

 Two advisory panel meetings, organised by the Hub and hosted by PLACE, took place on 21st May 2019 and 30th July 2019.